Kong/docs.konghq.com/app/dev-portal/index.md

 ## Portals

-{site.konnect_short_name} Dev Portals allow you to publish, document and secure APIs to drive adoption for any developer audience.
+{{site.konnect_short_name}} allows you to publish, document and secure APIs to drive adoption for any developer audience.
 Multiple Dev Portals can be created based on a selection of APIs, set to appropriate visibility and access control.

 [Get started](portals) creating your first Dev Portal.